jwcarr/eyekit/GUIDE.md

 >>> eyekit.tools.snap_to_lines(seq, txt)
 ```

-This process only affects the y-coordinate of each fixation (the x-coordinate is always left unchanged).
-To compare the corrected fixation sequence to the original, we can make two images and then combine them in a single `Figure`:
+This process adjusts the y-coordinate of each fixation so that matches the midline of its assigned line.
+To compare the corrected fixation sequence to the original, we could make two images and then combine them in a single `Figure`, like so:

 ```python
 >>> img1 = eyekit.vis.Image(1920, 1080)